uniba-ktr/PostTeX/README.md

 PostTeX
 =======

 A LaTeX template for posters.

 Compiling the Source Code
 -------------------------

-Use `pdflatex` and `bibtex` to generate a presentation.
+Use `latexmk` to generate a readable document, or use `make all` of the `Makefile`.
-If You use texmaker, you can include the following command to automatically compile the sources:
+If you use texmaker, setup `latexmk` as your default build command
-<code>pdflatex -synctex=1 -interaction=nonstopmode %.tex | bibtex % | pdflatex -synctex=1 -interaction=nonstopmode %.tex
-| pdflatex -synctex=1 -interaction=nonstopmode %.tex</code>